MileHacker Logo

 Bus System Overview

 Skiathos has one main bus route.
 It runs along the island's south coast, connecting Skiathos Town with Koukounaries beach.
-This bus service is an efficient and affordable way to explore most of the popular beaches and coastal areas.
-It is notably good for travelers without their own transport.
+This bus service is an efficient and affordable way to explore nearly all of the popular beaches and the coast.
+It is especially good for travelers without their own transport.

 Bus Information at a Glance